Ferdie earned his BSN in 2016 from Lyceum of the Philippines University and is working as an RN in the emergency department of SPCDH.

 Note: This medicinal spice may have cancer-causing components.
 Those with a significant risk of tumors and women who are pregnant may want to avoid butterbur.
 Experts are currently working on separating the good parts of the herb and disposing of the bad to produce a more effective migraine treatment.

 Coenzyme Q10 (CoQ10)

 If you get several migraines every month, you are a potential prospect for these treatments.
-Within a month of use, they may reduce your migraine-frequency by 50%.
-Research shows 90% of people who use beta-blockers propranolol (Inderal) and timolol (Blocadren) experience relief.
+Within a month of use, they may reduce your migraine frequency by 50%.
+Research shows that 90% of people who use beta-blockers propranolol (Inderal) and timolol (Blocadren) experience relief.
 When beta-blockers don't give good results, calcium channel-blockers might work.

 Note: Remember not to go overboard with pain relievers.
 German researchers caution that taking nonprescription pain medicines more than twice daily, or using triptans more than 17 times a month, can trigger rebound migraines.

 7. What Causes Migraines?

 Surprisingly, there is still no consensus about what causes migraines.
 It was only recently discovered that migraines are triggered by bloodstream dilating.
 Even though this can certainly be a factor in serious pain and the result of a feeling (lines, colors, different patterns, or blind spots evident just before migraine pain), doctors do not deem this to be the main cause.
 Current research suggests that other causes, such as the release of body chemicals and increased sensitivity to pain, happen simultaneously, which could be the real trigger of most migraine headaches.
 Lately, doctors have defined migraine as a neurological ailment, or one that happens in the brain.